Courtney Williams

-Courtney M. Williams (born May 11, 1994) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Courtney Monae Williams (born May 11, 1994) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA) and for the Vinyl of Unrivaled.
 Williams completed her high school basketball career at Charlton County High School.
 She signed with the University of South Florida and enrolled at the school in the fall of 2012.

-High school career
+Early life

+Williams grew up in Folkston, Georgia, a town with under 5,000 people.
+In her childhood she slept with a basketball and said she wanted to play in the WNBA.
+Her father said that she "didn’t play with dolls or any of that growing up.
+She was jumping on my dirt bike, riding four-wheelers.
+Mostly, though, she was hanging with the fellas out there on the court banging and balling.”

 She played basketball for the Indians at Charlton County High School.
 Her mother Michelle Williams (then Michelle Granger) also played basketball for the same high school 22 years earlier.
 Michelle set the single-game scoring record when she scored 40 points.
 In her junior season, Williams took over the record by scoring 42 points in a game.
+She later broke her own record by scoring 44 points in a game.
+Williams credits her father, Donald Williams, with challenging her athletically too.
+Her father advised her to develop her midrange because of her smaller size in high school.
+"My daddy told me to get a little middy so I wouldn’t get hurt,” [Williams] said with a laugh.
+“It kind of became my identity.”
+Her father also wouldn't let her play basketball for her high school during her sophomore year as punishment for sneaking out of the house to spend time with someone he thought was trouble.
+Her mother let her continue to play AAU basketball that year.
+In her senior year, she led her team to the state semifinals.
+In the quarterfinals she scored 47 points.
+She was named to the first team for all state in Georgia but was left off the senior all-star game.

-Collegiate career
+College career

-Freshman

-Williams was a solid role player coming off the bench in her first season with the South Florida Bulls. she appeared in every game and started in 3.
+Williams was a solid role player coming off the bench in her first season with the South Florida Bulls.
+She appeared in every game and started in 3.
 She averaged 7.4 points, 3.4 rebounds and .88 assists over 33 games.

-Sophomore

-In Williams sophomore year she averaged 30.4 minutes a game compared to her 15.3 coming off the bench the season before.
+In William's sophomore year she averaged 30.4 minutes a game compared to her 15.3 coming off the bench the season before.
 She finished the year with 16.3 points a game along with 7.5 rebounds and 2.4 assists.
 She was named All-Conference First team and was an Honorable Mention for the All-American team.